 , this should be MyPlugin

 callTips: call tips: string (or several strings separated by '@') that indicates the input/output argument type/size.
-Call tips appear in the script editor when the function was typed followed by "(". callTips Can be NULL, in which case no call tips will be displayed, nor syntax highlighting used.
+Call tips appear in the script editor when the function was typed followed by "(". callTips Can be nullptr, in which case no call tips will be displayed, nor syntax highlighting used.

 callback: callback address that is called when the "functName" function is called from Lua.
-Can be NULL, in which case the command will only register the function for call tips and syntax highlighting.
+Can be nullptr, in which case the command will only register the function for call tips and syntax highlighting.
 See further down for a simple way to call above function, using a helper class.
 The callback's first argument is a SScriptCallBack structure that holds:

 simInt objectID: handle of the object that the calling script is attached to, or -1 if the calling script is not a child script